sophearahsp/bootcamp-app-v2/README.md

 `docker-compose up`

-Run server
+In a seperate shell, run server

 `npm run dev`

 ### **frontend setup**

-Change to `/frontend` directory
+In a seperate shell, change to `/frontend` directory

 `cd frontend`